Make your kitty’s ears perk up and draw out a curious “nyan” (that’s meow in Japanese!) with one of these delightfully clever names.

 - Akio (hero)

-- Benjiro (enjoys peace)
+- Benjiro (peaceful)

 - Hiroshi (generous)

-- Hitoshi (even-tempered)
+- Hitoshi (calm-tempered)

 - Ichiro (first son)

-- Katoro (small boy)
+- Katoro (little boy)

 - Kento (happiness)